 HSAs are savings accounts that allow you to save pre-tax income and then apply it to qualifying medical and dental expenses.
 You can make your HSA deposits a regular payroll deduction or deposit funds whenever you’d like.

 Not everyone can have an HSA.
-To qualify for this type of account, you need to have a high-deductible health plan.
+To qualify for this type of account, you need a high-deductible health plan.
 As of January 1st, 2023, this means a plan with a deductible of at least $1,500 for an individual or $3,000 for a family.
 HSAs are available through employers but you can also open one on your own, making them a great option for the self-employed.

 This doesn’t mean that you can only use funds for qualifying medical expenses.
 In fact, you can even withdraw money whenever you’d like to use it on anything you want — it just incurs a 20% penalty.

 The main limit to be aware of is how much you can contribute each year.
 As of January 1st, 2023, that’s $3,850 for an individual and $7,750 for a family.
-That might be more than you can spend on health expenses in a given year, but HSA funds roll over each year, letting you build your savings to prepare for the unexpected.
+That might be more than you can spend on health expenses every year, but HSA funds roll over each year, letting you build your savings to prepare for the unexpected.
 And once your HSA reaches a certain amount, you can also choose to invest those funds in mutual funds or other options, depending on your account’s policies.

 How to Get an HSA